 But when used properly, category and tag pages can actually have a positive impact on your website’s overall SEO strategy.
 Similarly, when NOT used properly, it can have a negative impact.

-On-Page SEO Techniques to Optimize WordPress Category Pages
+5 On-Page SEO Techniques to Optimize WordPress Categories

 That’s awesome, right?
 Well, not really.
 Suppose you have one blog post within that category.
 The category would then typically have a title (such as “archives”), no introduction or a very short one, followed by an excerpt of that one blog post.

 That’s a typical example of thin content.
-Yikes!
-But don’t start stressing about any Google thin content penalties just yet.
-That won’t happen, because the search engines are smart enough to interpret category pages as exactly that: pages that list a bunch of related blog posts.
+But don’t worry, you’re not going to get any thin content penalties.
+Search engines are smart enough to interpret category pages as exactly that: pages that list a bunch of related blog posts.

 But that doesn’t mean you should just leave it that way.
-Here are a few simple on-page SEO tricks you should be implementing so you can get more organic traffic to your WordPress category pages.
-You can use the Yoast SEO plugin to help you with the implementation.
+Here are a few simple on-page SEO tips to give your category pages a makeover, and potentially get more organic traffic to these pages.
+I am using Yoast SEO to implement these tips.

 1. Optimize the Page Title and SEO Title